tourismmm/Tourism/README.md

  WanderWays is a web application designed to help users explore and add blog of their travel experiences.
 It offers an intuitive interface for discovering destinations and making travel blogs.

 ### Tools
-React
+React ,
-HTML ,CSS
+HTML ,CSS ,
-Tailwind
+Tailwind,
-Node.js
+Node.js,
-Express.js
+Express.js,
-Token
+Token,
-PostgreSQL
+PostgreSQL.